Common Questions

 What does a session cost?

 An in-person therapy session lasts one hour and costs £40.
 You can schedule your sessions on a weekly, bi-weekly, or custom frequency that suits you.
-This discounted trainee rate may increase with completed training and experience.
+This discounted trainee rate may increase with completed training.

 What is Psychotherapy?